Vitali Klitschko: Sporting legacy

 Throughout his career, Vitali has defeated 15 boxers for the world heavyweight title, the fifth-most in history (tied with Lennox Lewis), including two – Corrie Sanders and Danny Williams – for The Ring world heavyweight championship.
 Klitschko is one of nine boxers to defeat at least ten different fighters for the world heavyweight title.
-As of August 2022, BoxRec ranks Klitschko as the 16th greatest heavyweight boxer of all time.
+As of April 2025, BoxRec ranks Klitschko among the 100 greatest boxers of all time, pound for pound.
 He is the only heavyweight boxer to have reigned as world champion in three different decades.
 Klitschko and George Foreman are the only heavyweight boxers in history to defend a world title after turning 40.
 According to BoxRec, Vitali has defeated 7 previously undefeated fighters with a combined record 135–0–3 (95 KOs) – these 7 included Alben Belinski (professional record 5–0, 5 KOs coming into the fight), Ed Mahone (21–0–2, 21 KOs), Timo Hoffmann (22–0, 13 KOs), Chris Arreola (27–0, 24 KOs), Kevin Johnson (22–0–1, 9 KOs), Odlanier Solis (17–0, 12 KOs) and Manuel Charr (21–0, 11 KOs).
+Vitali has defeated 7 current or former world champions throughout his career.
+Those included heavyweight champions Corrie Sanders, Shannon Briggs and Samuel Peter, two-weight world champion Tomasz Adamek, and cruiserweight champions Juan Carlos Gomez and Orlin Norris.

 At the end of 2004, Vitali was honoured with the Hero of Ukraine Order of State, the highest Ukrainian honour, for his achievements and contributions to the development of Ukrainian sports.
 In 2010, Vitali was awarded the German Cross of the Order of Merit, the highest German honour, for his social and political engagement.
 In 2013, Klitschko was awarded the Georgian Presidential Order of Excellence.
 In 2018, Vitali was inducted into the International Boxing Hall of Fame.
 He was elected in his first year of eligibility.
 Known for charity work and philanthropy, both Vitali and Wladimir are among only 15 current or former alive athletes that have been named UNESCO Champions for Sport.